lockc/oracle-test/vendor-float-parent/README.md

 * Initialising the float with coins at any time will replace the current float
 * The float service does not persist the float in anyway, it is up to the API user to manage persistence or implement a persistent version of _FloatService_
 * Coins calculated for the change are the optimum denominations, the API is not clever enough to work out that the change can be served in other denominations
-* Insufficient coins in the exact denominations required will result in the float will remain unchanged and an exception thrown
+* Insufficient coins in the exact denominations required will result in the float remaining unchanged and an exception thrown
 * Uses a _double_ value for change issuing, the API expects the value to be at most 2 decimal places if not then it is rounded, zero or negative values are allowed but no change will be issues

 ### Denominations